icosa-foundation/open-brush-unity-tools/README.md

 ## Open Brush Unity Tools
 # Installation

-Install by downloading the whole project or add the library itself via the Package Manager as a git url:  https://github.com/icosa-foundation/open-brush-unity-tools.git#upm
+Install by downloading the whole repository and opening it as a Unity Project

+Or add to an existing project via the Package Manager: "Add package from git URL":  https://github.com/icosa-foundation/open-brush-unity-tools.git#upm